 Novelty of such product in the PRC, is in a leading position worldwide, and demonstrates significant clinical practical value; and

-The applicant has prototype of the products after completion of early stage research and has complete and traceable research data to back it up.
+The applicant has the prototype of the products after the completion of early-stage research and has complete and traceable research data to back it up.